 Learn more by downloading our warehouse management whitepaper.

-Integrating a 3PL WMS with Quickbooks inventory and accounting software also allows you to optimize a number of important functions including purchase order management, billing statements if you’re a 3PL company, and invoice generation and distribution.
+Integrating a 3PL Software with Quickbooks inventory and accounting software also allows you to optimize a number of important functions including purchase order management, billing statements if you’re a 3PL company, and invoice generation and distribution.

 Businesses process 7 documents, on average, during each purchase cycle, which extends the purchase cycle.
 This in turns delays order fulfillment and invoicing which isn’t good for a company’s cash flow.
 On the other hand, if information could automatically flow from a customer to the company and to the relevant departments within, the entire process could be sped up.